yossi126/suiteql-extension/README.md

 ## 📖 Notes

+- You must have the rule of Administrator in netSuite and to create an Access Token and Integrations in netSuite
 - RESTlet approach requires deploying the provided Restlet script from [`restlet-example/customscript_suiteql_restlet.js`](https://github.com/yossi126/suiteql-extension/tree/main/restlet-example)
 - SuiteTalk REST API can work without any upload, only needing proper account credentials.
 - Query results are displayed in either JSON view or Table view with easy switching.